 Trump's announcement was in line with a previous recommendation from the newly reconstituted National Space Council.
 The council, which hadn't been active since the early 1990s, was re-formed in June 2017.
 Later that year, its members concluded that lunar exploration should be NASA's primary goal.

 The Deep Space Gateway was renamed the Lunar Orbital Platform-Gateway in February 2018, when NASA made its 2019 budget request.
+(More recently, NASA has referred to the project as simply "the Gateway.")
 That document also suggested that the International Space Station should conclude operations in 2024 to make budgetary room for the gateway.

 NASA held a Deep Space Gateway Science Workshop from Feb.
 27 to March 1, 2018, in Denver, which helped the agency formulate a science plan for the lunar complex.
 Also in 2018, NASA launched the Revolutionary Aerospace Systems Concepts-Academic Linkages (RASC-AL) design competition for university students, which focused on developing concepts for the gateway.